 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Dhanbad air is currently 4 times above WHO exposure recommendation
+PM2.5 concentration in Dhanbad air is currently 3 times above the WHO annual air quality guideline value

 Unhealthy 173 US AQI

 Interested in hourly forecast?
 Get the app

 Dhanbad is a city located in the Indian state of Jharkhand, being the second most populous city of the state as well as 33rd largest out of all Indian cities.
 It is considered as one of the top 100 fastest growing cities in the country, and has a prominent presence in the coal industry, being known as ‘the coal capital of India’.
 It earns this name for good reason, having one of the largest coal mines in the entire country located within the city limits, and besides the coal industry, has also experienced a large amount of growth in the IT sector.
 With a population of over 1.16 million inhabitants (with census data having been last taken in 2011 and will thus have grown significantly since then) as well as a growing economy coupled with widespread increases in infrastructure and urbanization, Dhanbad will be subject to some less than perfect levels of air quality.